JOLED: History

 In March 2017, JOLED made its first exhibition of printed OLED displays ranging from 12 to 21 inches at the CeBIT 2017 held in Hanover, Germany.
 By May, the company started to sample 21-inch, 4K OLED display panels that were built in a top emission structure with RGB subpixels called the "pure RGB stripes", likely coming from Sony's Super Top Emission Technology as against WRGB like previous reports have suggested, and in December, it shipped Sony a first batch of the panels for high-end medical displays, becoming the world's first to sell an OLED display panel manufactured with an inkjet printing technology, which is considered to be more efficient than an existing evaporation method requiring costly vacuum chambers and metal masks, expectedly bringing down manufacturing cost by 20 to 30 percent according to the company's own account in 2017.

 In January 2018, Asus announced a 21.6-inch monitor using the JOLED panel.

 In March 2018, JOLED attracted fresh fundings totalling around US$400 million led by Denso.
 In July, JOLED started to build a mass production facility for its display panels in Nomi, Ishikawa with an aim to start operation in 2020.
 In November 2019, the construction of the Nomi plant has been completed.

 In April 2019, JOLED started the construction of a new plant in Chiba at which display modules will be manufactured using OLED panels from the Nomi plant, stating that it would go on line sometime in 2020.

 In October 2019, Eizo debuted a high-end monitor featuring the 21-inch OLED panel from JOLED kicking off the trial production at the Nomi plant.
 Toyota announced the incorporation of a flexible OLED display co-developed by JOLED and Denso into its concept car, the Toyota LQ, the same year.

 In June 2020, CSOT, a TCL Technology company, invested US$281 million and took a 10.76 percent stake in JOLED which would in turn license its technology for TCL's development of OLED televisions, which might be incorporating quantum dots.

 In late 2020, JOLED announced the respective partnerships with U.S-based Rosen Aviation and Germany-based AERQ, both aviation display suppliers.

 At the CES 2021, LG Electronics unveiled its first 32-inch OLED display product, which features JOLED's panel.

+On March 27, 2023, the company filed for bankruptcy with $250m in liabilities.